A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare exceptions. Why?

 · Who broke it?

 For example: if it broke down because forces were applied to it beyond its endurance, then no matter how many parts we replaced, the machine would break down again, either where it broke before or at another weak linkage.
-If it broke because those who should have tended it, abused it in favor of special interests, then again, it would not matter what parts we replaced.
+If it broke because those who should have tended it, abused it in favor of special interests, then again, it would not matter what parts were replaced.
 If because it was used for purposes other than those intended; again, no matter.

 My request earned me this answer.